peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 Media types that make use of a named structured syntax, or similar separator such as a dash "-", MUST ensure that the registration is semantically aligned, from a data model perspective, with existing base subtype names in the media type registry.
 For example, for the media types "application/foo+bar" and "application/foo+baz", the expectation is that the semantics suggested by the base subtype name "application/foo" are the same between both media types.
 The Designated Expert MUST reject a registration if they believe the semantics for a media type registration does not align with existing base subtype names in the media type registry.

-Registrants MUST prove to the Designated Expert, such as through an email to a public mailing list or issue tracker comment, that they have consent from the existing Change Controller for the associated base subtype name to register the new media type.
+Registrants MUST prove to the Designated Expert, such as through an email to a public mailing list or issue tracker comment, that they have consent from the existing change controller for the associated base subtype name to register the new media type.

 ### Deprecated Aliases {#deprecated-aliases}